freeCodeCamp/freeCodeCamp/guide/english/bootstrap/buttons/index.md

 The Bootstrap framework provides you with various styling options for buttons.
 These styles help you provide a visual representation to the user of what the button may do.

 #### How To Use:
-To use bootstrap buttons you follow the same steps that you would to create a button in HTML except you also apply the applicable CSS class to the button.
+To use bootstrap buttons, you follow the same steps that you would to create a button in HTML except you also apply the applicable CSS class to the button.
 A code example has been provided below.

 **Code Example:**